kivy-garden/animationbuilder/README.md

 Animation(top=600, t='in_out_cubic').start(some_widget2)
 ```

-The former Looks even worse than the latter.
-But when you write more complex animations, the latter code becomes unreadable.
+The former looks even worse than the latter.
+But when you write more complex animations, the latter becomes unreadable.

 ### Sequential Animation